The Filters add-on provides front-end and admin functionality for creating, managing, and displaying Ajax Load More filters.

 Implementation

-Implementing Ajax Load More Filters is essentially a three step process.
+Implementing Ajax Load More Filters is essentially a three-step process.

-Step 1 – Create Filter and Shortcode
+Step 1: Create Filter and Shortcode

-Start by visiting Ajax Load More > Filters in your WordPress admin and create a new filter by entering a unique ID, selecting an interaction style and building the filter blocks that will consist of your filters.
+Start by visiting Ajax Load More > Filters in your WordPress admin and create a new filter by entering a unique ID, selecting an interaction style, and building the filter blocks that will consist of your filters.

 Ajax Load More Filters

-After a filter has been created and saved, the generated filter shortcode is ready to be added to a WordPress page or template for display – don’t worry if it’s not perfect, you can always go back and make edits/adjustments to the filter afterwards.
+After a filter has been created and saved, the generated filter shortcode is ready to be added to a WordPress page or template for display – don’t worry if it’s not perfect, you can always go back and make edits/adjustments to the filter afterward.

 Filters Shortcode[ajax_load_more_filters id="category_filters" target="my_alm_filters"]